BlanchardConnor/challenge-2/README.md

 * Checked that all links included on both pages function properly

 ### Usage
 Once the link is deployed, the website can be viewed in a traditional desktop browser.
-Site not yet optimized for smaller screens than 768px.

 - - - -
 <p align="center">
 <img src="">